 Unfortunately, ‘terror’ will continue to take place in India, perhaps with more intense and unpredictable manifestations.

-I have literally grown up (born in 1983) witnessing terror year after year in one form or the other.
 It is true that I also belong to a particular religion in India (I cannot escape this for many reasons).
 Relevance of religion in our society is a debatable issue.
 It is true that they exist, and will exist for some time to come.
 Whenever anti-religion riots have hit this country, I was tempted to develop hatred towards all religions in India, with a soft corner for the one I belong to.
 However, sanity has prevailed probably (at least partly) because I was introduced to India’s pluralism very early in my life.
 I had my schooling in a local government school that represented plural India, where students from all religions cutting across social strata were my class mates.
 It became amply clear very early that religion was an excuse for rogue elements within our society with no exception.

-We just have to make sure that normal thinking remains a majority (and not majoritarianism) and always outnumbers viciousness.
+We just have to make sure that ‘normal’ thinking remains a majority (and not majoritarianism) and always outnumbers viciousness.
 There are too many occasions where we are tempted to take unlawful actions.
 And that is the real challenge.
 We have to fight the demon (terror) within us, which will crop up once in a while (more often in future).
 The challenge is to remain sane and considerate.

 I wish there will be a day when two farmers from Tamil Nadu and Karnataka go to their respective fields (water or no water), wishing each other good luck.
 They should not yield to their make-believe circumstances.
 Deep inside, they have always wished each other well.
 Because, rivers hate boundaries and farmers in India are not violent beasts.